Falls lies in Draper's Corner Canyon riding

 ugly spots, which are short.

-smoother areas in the trees are tougher here, with trenching of the trail and
+smoother areas in the trees were tougher here, with trenching of the trail and

 stiff (up to 15% grade) climbing.
-So in 2016, most riders are bypassing this
+Most riders were bypassing this

 Derek and Mike climb away from the